With crowded sitting areas, poor services and a lack of luxury, these airport lounges aren't worth an admission fee.

 Air France and KLM share a smaller, separate lounge at Cairo Airport that looks more like what you’d expect for first and business class travellers.
 So if you want to access a lounge at Cairo Airport, it could be wise to book a premium ticket with one of these two airlines.

 2. oneworld and airberlin Exclusive Waiting Area – Vienna International Airport, Austria

 The oneworld Alliance Exclusive Waiting Area at Vienna Airport is like a limbo between your standard public waiting area and proper airport lounge.
 Open to elite frequent flyers of airberlin, Virgin Australia and Etihad, it’s quiet and quaint.

 You may also want to grab a bite to eat before heading into the waiting area, as there is no food available and beverages are limited to tea, coffee, soft drinks and water.
 With no showers or entertainment facilities, the airberlin Exclusive Waiting Area is a far cry from luxury.

 Lufthansa’s super-elite HON Circle Lounge at Vienna offers the tranquillity and luxury you need from a lounge – if you can get access to it with your ticket or frequent flyer status.

 1. First Class VIP Lounges No. 6 and No. 7 – Changsha Airport, China

-Although airport lounges are usually a better alternative to the public waiting lounge, these ones don't really make the cut.
-Unless you have complimentary access to a lounge through frequent flyer membership or your airfare ticket, you may want to take a close look at what the lounge offers before shelling out the entry fee.Back to top
+Although airport lounges are usually a better alternative to the public waiting lounge, these ones don't make the cut.
+Unless you have complimentary access to a lounge through frequent flyer membership or your airfare ticket, you may want to take a closer look at what the lounge offers before paying the entry fee.Back to top